walkie talkies

 The Role of Frequencies and Channels

-A walkie talkie operates at a specific frequency within the radio frequency range.
 Your communication’s security, range, and clarity are all regulated by these frequencies.
 Selecting the right frequency guarantees dependable connections and top-notch performance.
-The idea is to select a frequency range that best meets your demands.
+The main theme is to find out a perfect frequency level which can be the best for our communication according to our need.

 Family Radio Service